Manta-Network/docs/docs/guides/TrustedSetup.md

 We also have a [video tutorial](https://www.youtube.com/watch?v=libknEDADHY&ab_channel=MantaNetwork) to walk you through this process.

 ## Installing the Client
-> Quick installation is currently available for the following OS: macOS, Windows, Ubuntu 20.04, and Fedora 36.
+> Quick installation is currently available for the following OS: macOS, Windows, recent Ubuntu, and Fedora 36.
 >
 > All other users please follow [these instructions](https://github.com/Manta-Network/manta-rs/tree/main/manta-trusted-setup) to build from source code.